-Millions of Americans step into the role of family caregiver without really thinking about this label or fully understanding the responsibilities that come with it.
+Millions of Americans step into the role of family caregiver without really thinking about this label or fully understanding the responsibilities and sacrifices that come with it.
 When an aging loved one needs help, we rise to the occasion and do our best to support them.
 The comprehensive care family caregivers provide can extend seniors’ independence, delay long-term care placement, and improve health outcomes, safety, and quality of life.
 But questions remain surrounding this critical cohort of people.
 What do family caregivers do?
 Why are their numbers growing so rapidly?
 Who are they taking care of?
-And, most importantly, where can they get the caregiver support, resources and information they so desperately need?
+And, most importantly, where can they get the support, resources and information they so desperately need?

 What Is a Family Caregiver?

 Put simply, a family caregiver is an individual who cares for a loved one with a short-term or long-term physical and/or mental disability or illness.
 Other terms used to refer to people who take on this role include “informal caregiver” and “unpaid caregiver” because most do not receive compensation for the invaluable assistance they provide.

 53 million Americans are providing unpaid care for relatives and friends.